The Walter Center expects employers to adhere to the following guidelines created by NACE (National Association of Colleges and Employers).

 We ask that employers abide by the Principles for Employment Professionals of the National Association of College and Employers (NACE).

-We do not allow employers to register accounts in Career Link using generic email addresses (Gmail, Hotmail, etc.).
+We do not allow employers to register accounts in Handshake using generic email addresses (Gmail, Hotmail, etc.).
 All account registrations must be processed using an email address tied to the domain of the organization’s website.

 Postings will remain active for 60 days.
 Once a posting expires, it is the responsibility of the employer to repost it.